d1sc0/gatsby_bulma_blog/README.md

 - fix menu toggle on hamburger - done
 - Simple styling with Bulma - done
 - Create some placeholer pages and posts - done
-- Check feeds rss etc on build - done
+- Check and update rss.xml once built etc - done
 - chuck it on netlify to see if it works - https://zealous-albattani-4659c1.netlify.app/